 On Choosing the Poems

-After the publication in 1976 of Adrienne Rich’s essay, “Vesuvius at Home,” volcanoes were an image particularly associated with Dickinson and her position as a woman and poet writing in inhospitable times.
+After the publication in 1976 of Adrienne Rich’s essay, “Vesuvius at Home,” volcanoes became an image particularly associated with Dickinson and her situation as a woman and poet writing in inhospitable times.
 But apparently, Dickinson was not unique in her adoption of this image.
 Joanne Dobson finds that explosive images like volcanoes “were not uncommon in women’s writing at mid-century,” standing in contrast to the warming and unthreatening flames of sentiment expected of “a domestic hearth.”
 Writers such as Lydia Maria Child, Fanny Fern, and Lydia Sigourney also adopted similar volcanic imagery, though poets like Frances Osgood counseled women to don a mask of compliance to hide the roiling creative and emotional powers within, in order to speak in a masculinist culture.

 offers an image of Dickinson writing from within the confines of her society, exploding the language by which her culture seeks to limit and define her.

-As Denman points out, though phallic in shape and ejaculating lava, Dickinson’s volcano, especially as depicted in one of the poems for this week, “A still – Volcano – Life –,” has a feminine component of vaginal and oral lips that utter symbols with the power to destroy man-made cities, thus evoking “the terrifying image of the woman writing from within the male organ(ization) itself.”
+As Denman points out, though phallic in shape and ejaculating lava, Dickinson’s volcano, especially as depicted in one of the poems for this week, “A still – Volcano – Life –,” has a feminine component of vaginal and oral lips that utter symbols with the power to destroy man-made cities, thus evoking

 Dickinson herself provided evidence that the period of 1862 was a particularly explosive one for her.
 In her fifth letter to Higginson written around August 1862, she described the effect of attempting to impose order on her own poetry in volcanic terms: